-In 2002 Pamela unexpectedly found herself a single parent and was left to raise three small children on her own.
-In the wake of this staggering life circumstance, she saw it as an opportunity to reframe the situation of being a single parent; into a positive resource for her and other single parents who would pass through the same treacherous waters she had been able to successfully navigate because of God’s grace and mercy.
+In 1994, Dr. Robinson unexpectedly found herself a single parent and was left to raise three small children on her own.
+In the wake of this staggering life circumstance, she saw it as an opportunity to re-frame the situation of being a single parent; into a positive resource for her and other single parents who would pass through the same treacherous waters she had been able to successfully navigate because of God’s grace and mercy.

-Emerging HOPE humbly started as an educational program that offered culturally relevant parenting classes to under resources, marginalized single parents.
-Moreover, utilizing her own life experience as a former single parent, Pamela wrote the multicultural- interactive curriculum that was utilized when teaching parenting classes.
-In the classes participants were taught how to strengthen family dynamics by managing finances, enhancing parental relations and navigating community services.
+Thusly, in 2002 she established The Emerging HOPE Family Strengthening Program, Limited Liability Company (LLC).
+Emerging HOPE humbly started as an educational program that offered culturally relevant parenting classes to under resources, marginalized single parenting households.
+Moreover, utilizing her own life experience as a former single parent, Dr. Robinson wrote the multicultural- interactive curriculum that was utilized when teaching parenting classes.
+In the class participants were taught how to strengthen family dynamics by managing finances, enhancing parental relations, and navigating community services.

 Since its inception in January 2002, Emerging HOPE participants have experienced an increase in self-esteem, learned budgeting skills, cultivated educational goals for their families and regained custody of their children.
 Likewise, 25% of the participants enrolled in courses to complete their GED’s and 10% enrolled in community college.
 Furthermore, 30% of their (pre)teenage children as well 50% of the parents enrolled as volunteers with the Kalamazoo Volunteer Center to serve in the community.
 Moreover, 80% of their children received full camp scholarships to attend the West Michigan Glass Society, the Kalamazoo Nature Center, Sherman Lake YMCA, and Beech Point Christian Camp.